Chandrashekher1/BlogCraft-backend/README.md

-# 📝 VibeScript Blog - Backend API
+# 📝 VibeScript - Backend API

 VibeScript is a full-featured blogging platform built using the MERN stack.
 This is the **backend** part of the application, responsible for handling API requests, authentication, blog post management, and user data.